makrai/notes/lin1909-sentc-embed-nneigh-overap.md

 ## BERT and GPT

 * specific-token representations for BERT or GPT are outliers
-  * as the training objectives for both (without finetuning) are not geared towards semantic similarity the way other embedders may be
+  * as the training objectives for both (without fine-tuning) are not geared towards semantic similarity the way other embedders may be
   * surprising is that this effect seems to hold even for the MultiNLI-finetuned version of BERT (bert-ft-cls)
     * this decreases N2O with other embedders further
-    * In preliminary experiments, we also saw similar results with BERT finetuned on the Microsoft Research Paraphrase Corpus (Dolan+ 2004)
+    * In preliminary experiments, we also saw similar results with BERT fine-tuned on the Microsoft Research Paraphrase Corpus (Dolan+ 2004)
 * averaged BERT and GPT embeddings yields higher N2O with other embedders, especially ELMo-based ones